Serve in aNick & Nora glass

 STIR all ingredients with ice and fine strain into chilled glass.

-Stir or shake (as originally stipulated in The Savoy Cocktail Book) this cocktail it’s still boozy.
-However, it’s also wonderfully aromatic with all three ingredients combining harmoniously.
+Stir or shake (as originally stipulated in The Savoy Cocktail Book) this cocktail is still boozy.
+However, it's also wonderfully aromatic with all three ingredients combining harmoniously.

-Adapted from a 1930 recipe published in The Savoy Cocktail Book where this drink is shaken rather than stirred.
+Recipe adapted from Harry Craddock's 1930 The Savoy Cocktail Book where this cocktail is shaken rather than stirred.